Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

     * Made the round 2 music of Moneybot louder and the flee music quieter for quality of sound.

     * To ensure Toons don't overkill the Boss Cogs quickly, some of their health and attacks have been adjusted accordingly.

+    Toontown Mystery: 3.3.5

+    * Rebalanced final round of the Chief Office Master (I forgot the full name)
+    * Made evidence do increased damage.
+    * More cogs have been added to the round itself.

+    * Text animations are a little faster.